Recycled Water Strategic Plan

 Analyze and identify options to put recycled water to its highest end use, continue to protect our sensitive environment, and be cost-effective.

 Educate, inform, and engage the public and a Stakeholder Advisory Group (SAG) to obtain input during the Recycled Water Strategic Plan developmental stages.
-Invited stakeholders include: Lahontan Regional Water Quality Control Board, Tahoe Regional Planning Agency, City of South Lake Tahoe, El Dorado County, Lukins Brothers Water Company, Tahoe Keys Property Owners Association, Tahoe Water Suppliers Association, Douglas County Sanitary and Improvement District, Incline Village General Improvement District, Alpine Watershed Group, League to Save Lake Tahoe, Sierra Nevada Alliance, Washoe Tribe, University of Davis Tahoe Environmental Research Center, California Tahoe Alliance, United States Forest Service, and Tahoe Resource Conservation District.
+Invited stakeholders include: Lahontan Regional Water Quality Control Board, Tahoe Regional Planning Agency, Washoe Tribe of Nevada and California, City of South Lake Tahoe, El Dorado County, Lukins Brothers Water Company, Tahoe Keys Water, Tahoe Water Suppliers Association, Douglas County Lake Tahoe Sewer Authority, Incline Village General Improvement District, Alpine Watershed Group, League to Save Lake Tahoe, Sierra Nevada Alliance, Tahoe Environmental Research Center, California Tahoe Conservancy, United States Forest Service, Tahoe Resource Conservation District, Carson Water Subconservancy District, Nevada Division of Environmental Protection, Nevada Division of Water Resources, and Sierra-at-Tahoe.

 Keep public and SAG updated with factual and timely information on different alternatives and analyses.